4 Methods: Getting Yourself Out of Bankruptcy in Singapore

 The proposal must be accepted by at least 50% in number of the bankrupt’s creditors, who hold at least 75% in value of the debt, at a general meeting.

 If this threshold is met, the Official Assignee will issue a Certificate of Discharge to discharge you from bankruptcy.
-However, your name will only be removed from the bankruptcy register 5 years after the date of discharge and if your debts have been fully repaid.
+However, your name will only be removed from the bankruptcy register 5 years after the date of discharge and if you have fully repaid your debts.
+If you haven’t fully repaid your debts by then, your name will remain on the bankruptcy register permanently.

 However, getting either certificate is not the end of the story.
 You still have to make sure to repay your debts according to your proposal afterwards.
 Otherwise, either the Official Assignee or any creditor can apply to revoke your discharge/annulment from bankruptcy.